Cost-effective resources - Internet of Things (IoT) Lens

 Cost-effective resources

-The most straightforward way to increase the cost-effectiveness of your resources is to group IoT events into batches and process data collectively.
+The recommended approach to increase the cost-effectiveness of your resources is to group IoT events into batches and process data collectively.
 By processing events in groups, you are able to lower the overall compute time for each individual message.
 Aggregation can help you save on compute resources and enable solutions when data is compressed and archived before being persisted.
 This strategy decreases the overall storage footprint without losing data or compromising the query ability of the data.

 AWS IoT is best suited for streaming data for either immediate consumption or historical analyses.
 There are several ways to batch data from AWS IoT Core to other AWS services and the differentiating factor is driven by batching raw data (as is) or enriching the data and then batching it.
-Enriching, transforming, and filtering IoT telemetry data during (or immediately after) ingestion is best performed by creating an AWS IoT rule that sends the data to Kinesis Data Streams, Firehose, AWS IoT Analytics, or Amazon Simple Queue Service (Amazon SQS).
+Enriching, transforming, and filtering IoT telemetry data during (or immediately after) ingestion is best performed by creating an AWS IoT rule that sends the data to other AWS services such as Kinesis Data Streams, Firehose or Amazon SQS.
 These services allow you to process multiple data events at once.

-When dealing with raw device data from this batch pipeline, you can use AWS IoT Analytics and Amazon Data Firehose to transfer data to S3 buckets and Amazon Redshift.
+When dealing with raw device data from this batch pipeline, you can use Amazon Data Firehose to transfer data to S3 buckets and Amazon Redshift.
 To lower storage costs in Amazon S3, an application can use lifecycle policies that archive data to lower cost storage, such as Amazon S3 Glacier.

-Raw data from devices can also be processed at the edge using AWS IoT Greengrass thus eliminating the need to send all the data to the cloud for storage and processing.
+Raw data from devices can also be processed at the edge using AWS IoT Greengrass thus alleviating the need to send all the data to the cloud for storage and processing.
 This can result in lower network cost and lower cost in cloud services.
-You can dynamically change or update that logic, as well as frequency of transmission using AWS IoT Greengrass since it's not hardcoded and can be adjusted as needed by the use case.
-This gives you added flexibility for cost optimization.
+Customers can dynamically change or update that logic, as well as frequency of transmission using AWS IoT Greengrass since it's not hardcoded and can be adjusted as needed by the use case.
+This gives customers added flexibility for cost optimization.

 Methods and tools for how data is acquired, validated, categorized, and stored impacts the overall cost of your application.
 Focusing on tools that can automatically vary in scale and cost with demand and support your data with a minimum of administrative overhead can help you achieve lowest cost for your application.
 By considering the data pipeline from origination to archival, you can make informed decisions and examine tradeoffs among technical and business requirements to identify the most effective solution.